 With the OKC Thunder on the brink of elimination on Thursday, Kevin Durant took Game 6 into his own hands.
 The Memphis Grizzlies had made Durant ineffective and inconsistent, leaving the soon-to-be NBA MVP labeled as “Mr. Unreliable.”
 Almost on cue, Durant became the Incredible Hulk, quietly mumbling “don’t make me angry.
 You wouldn’t like me when I’m angry.”
 Durant went off, silencing the critics for at least one game and forcing tonight’s decisive Game 7.
-If you can’t catch tonight’s Thunder game on TNT to see what KD does next, you can watch Grizzlies Thunder Game 7 online free live using the links below.
+If you can’t catch tonight’s Thunder game on TNT to see what KD does next, you can watch Grizzlies Thunder Game 7 online free live using any number of services.

 In the first nine minutes of Game 6, Durant got up eight shots and drew a shooting foul.
 His aggressiveness continued through all four quarters, shown by his repeated drives to the lane and 15 free throw attempts.
 The 14 free throws he made in Game 6 tied the total number of free throws he’d show in Games 4 and 5 combined.
 When the final horn sounded, Durant had his most complete game of this series en route to 36 points in the Thunder’s 104-84 victory.